Study 1 in participants 60 years and older

 Secondary Endpoints:

-Efficacy by RSV Type, Severity, and Age
+Efficacy by Severity, RSV Subtype, and Age

 Severe RSV-LRTD